harryworld/cuhk-iot-workshop/programming/README.md

 A programming language is a language designed to communicate instructions to a computer.

 Last checked, there are 688 programming languages listed on [wikipedia](http://en.wikipedia.org/wiki/List_of_programming_languages).
-Some are "ancient" languages that are rarely uses anymore.
+Some are "ancient" languages that are rarely used anymore.
 Some are designed for specific tasks.

 Among the most popular used in the internet industry today are: